What is LOOKUP Function in Tableau?

 Lets try to understand more with some examples of the LOOKUP() function in Tableau tool with syntax:

-Example #1: Calculate Moving Average in Tableau using Lookup
+Example #1: Calculate Moving Average using Lookup Function

 Calculate the moving average of last 3 years of [Total Cost] by looking up the average of the previous 3 years values of [Total Cost] and adding it to the current value.